forcedotcom/cli/releasenotes/README.md

 These changes are in the release candidate plug-in (`salesforcedx@latest-rc`).
 We plan to include these changes in the next official release.
 This list isn't final and is subject to change.

-* FIX: The `auth:sfdxurl:store` command executes correctly when you specify a JSON file to the `---sfdxurlfile` parameter.
-We also improved the command so that you can pass it the JSON output of the `force:org:display` command.
+* FIX: The `auth:sfdxurl:store` command executes correctly when you specify a `.json` file to the `---sfdxurlfile` parameter.
+We also improved the command so that you can pass it the `.json` output of the `force:org:display` command.
 For example:

 	```bash
     sfdx force:org:display -u <DevHub> --verbose --json > authFile.json